Here are some things to check:

-> Using the iCal Conversion program, you can export your Outlook data as iCal (RFC-5545) data for import into Connect Daily using the Import iCal File screen.
+Using the iCal Conversion program, you can export your Outlook data as iCal (RFC-5545) data for import into Connect Daily using the Import Wizard screen.
 This method gives the best results because it preserves recurrence information for events.

-> Use the link below to download the converter.
+Use the link below to download the converter.

 Comma Separated Value/CSV Export